-Testosterone can be administered through the use of oral preparations, intramuscular injections, skin implants and skin patches.
+Testosterone can be administered through the use of oral preparations, intramuscular injections, skin implants, and skin patches.
 In most instances, this therapy is available only through a doctor’s prescription.
-The specific administration method chosen, the dosage and the duration of any therapeutic protocol will hinge on the specific condition the therapy is designed to treat, in addition to the ailment’s severity.
+The specific administration method is chosen, the dosage and the duration of any therapeutic protocol will hinge on the specific condition the therapy is designed to treat, in addition to the ailment’s severity.

 Potential Side Effects